emacsmirror/punpun-themes/README.md

 ## Installation

-Set up the [Marmalade] or [MELPA (stable)] repository if you haven't already and install with `M-x package-install RET punpun-theme RET`.
+Set up the [MELPA (stable)] repository if you haven't already and install with `M-x package-install RET punpun-theme RET`.

 ## Usage